peetrike/PWAddins/Docs/Measure-History.md

 ```

 ## DESCRIPTION
-This command takes an item form history and calculates the execution time
+This command takes an item form history and calculates the execution time.

 ## EXAMPLES